SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 topic.topicLookup = amqp.tutorial.topic
 ~~~

-Notice how JMS 2.0 API allows to use *method chaining* to create the producer, set the delivery mode and to publish the message.
+JMS 2.0 API allows the use of *method chaining* to create the producer, set the delivery mode and publish the message.

 *TopicPublisher.java*
 ~~~java
 context.createProducer().setDeliveryMode(DeliveryMode.NON_PERSISTENT).send(target, "Message with String Data");
 ~~~

-Now if you execute the `TopicPublisher.java` program it will successfully publish a message, but another application is required to receive the message.
+If you execute the `TopicPublisher.java` program, it will successfully publish a message, but another application is required to receive the message.

 ## Receiving message

-In order to receive a message from a topic a JMS consumer needs to be created.
+To receive a message from a topic a JMS consumer needs to be created.

-The name of the topic is loaded by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file and its name is the same as the one we publish messages to.
+The name of the topic is loaded by `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file.
+Its name is the same as the one to which we publish messages.

 *jndi.properties*
 ~~~
 topic.topicLookup = amqp.tutorial.topic
 ~~~

-Notice how JMS 2.0 API allows to use *method chaining* to create the consumer and receive messages published to the subscribed topic.
+JMS 2.0 API allows the use of *method chaining* to create the consumer, and receive messages published to the subscribed topic.

 *TopicSubscriber.java*
 ~~~java